Long Island (Massachusetts): 21st century

+Long Island was still used to support social service programs through the Boston Public Health Commission.
+The assistance to unwed expectant mothers and tuberculosis patients had shifted to helping homeless people and providing addiction treatment.

 There are many buildings that are not in use which were once very active.
 Examples of these are the Curley Building (which once housed a performing arts auditorium for the population and named after the former Boston Mayor James Michael Curley), Our Lady of Hope Chapel, and a crematorium, among others.
 Most of the campus was connected by tunnels, as were most hospitals and universities at the time.

 Boston Fire Department's Engine Company 54 station house is located on the island, adjacent to the campus.

 Historical buildings and cemeteries dating from the Civil War to the Cold War can be found on the island, along with a large checkered red and white pattern water tower used as a navigational aid by the FAA for navigation into Logan International Airport.

 There was also a working organic farm which was 2 acre large and harvested approximately 25,000 pounds of produce which was used by the kitchens of the homeless shelters, sold at farmers markets, and used by restaurants in Boston.
 It was staffed by residents of Long Island.
 The organic farm was the idea of Mayor Thomas Menino of Boston in 1996 and was modeled on the kibbutz concept.

 In 2007, Boston Mayor Thomas Menino helped found and get private funding for a teenagers' day camp on Long Island called Camp Harbor View.
 A partnership between Boston, Boys & Girls Clubs of Boston, and the camp's non-profit foundation, Camp Harbor View was dedicated in March 2007 and had baseball fields, swimming, classrooms, and many other activities.
 The number of campers each summer was about 900.
 It was located where the former marching grounds were, south of Fort Strong and the lighthouse.
 Another summer camp, Harbor Discoveries, was operated by the city; the New England Aquarium formerly used facilities on Long Island for part of its programming.